johnxu21/johnxu21.github.io/teaching/CS473-Fall2022/project/sre_project.md

 *Step 1: Detecting Conflicting Regions* as follows:

   1. Fork [LinkedIn](https://github.com/linkedin/kafka)
-  2. Clone the fork you have created</li>
+  2. Clone the fork you have created
   3. Add the remote repository that we are going to cherry-pick the patch using these two commands.

 ```